 - Excess weight: Being heavily overweight or obese can lead to many different health issues, in particular problems affecting the heart and veins.
 The high amount of weight puts more strain on the veins so they can’t function properly.
 This can also be related to high levels of fat and sugar in the diet which can lead to the formation of plaque and clots in the veins.

 - Smoking: This one is fairly obvious for health reasons.
 For decades now, smoking has conclusively been proven to have wide-ranging negative effects on your health.
 It can lead to CVI and other vein issues as it weakens your vein walls, impairing blood flow and vein function.

 - Hormones: When your body goes through distinct hormonal changes (EG menopause, pregnancy and HRT), your vein walls are increasingly strained and weakened.
 This can lead to CVI, varicose veins and other issues.

 - Poor lifestyle: Lack of exercise, poor fitness or just staying seated or standing still for extended periods of time can have an incredibly detrimental effect on your health.
 In particular, your venous system relies on regular physical activity to stay healthy and efficient.
 This can also lead to weight gain, which can then compound to lead to greatly diminished blood-flow.

-How can I manage chronic venous insufficiency?
+How to treat or manage chronic venous insufficiency